Cockney

-Cockney is a dialect of the English language, mainly spoken in London and its environs, particularly by Londoners from working-class and lower-middle-class families.
-The term Cockney is also used as a demonym for a person from the East End, or, traditionally, born within earshot of Bow Bells.
+Cockney is a dialect of the English language spoken mainly in London, particularly by Londoners from working-class and lower-middle-class families.
+The term Cockney is also used as a demonym for a person from London's East End, or, traditionally, born within earshot of Bow Bells.

-Estuary English is an intermediate accent between Cockney and Received Pronunciation, also widely spoken in and around London, as well as in wider South Eastern England.
-In multicultural areas of London, the Cockney dialect is, to an extent, being replaced by Multicultural London English—a new form of speech with significant Cockney influence.
+Estuary English is an intermediate accent between Cockney and higher-class Received Pronunciation that is also widely spoken in and around London, and has diffused throughout southeastern England.
+In multicultural areas of London, the Cockney dialect is, to an extent, being replaced by Multicultural London English — a new form of speech with significant Cockney influence.